 A gas/oil mixture is piped out of oil wells and into a gas trap, which separates the stream into crude oil and ‘wet’ gas.
 This mixture contains LPG and liquefied natural gas.
 The heavier crude oil sinks to the bottom of the trap and is then pumped into an oil storage tank and transported to refineries.
 LPG is one of the refined products derived from crude oil distillation.

-Once refined, LPG products are stored as a liquid in gas cylinders such as the familiar 45kg cylinders available from ELGAS.
-The natural gas, which is mostly methane, is piped to towns and cities as natural gas for distribution by gas utility companies in Australia.
+Once refined, it is stored as a liquid in gas cylinders such as the familiar 45kg cylinders available from ELGAS.
+On the other hand, natural gas, which is mostly methane, is piped to towns and cities as natural gas for distribution by gas utility companies in Australia.

-ELGAS LPG is used for cooking, heating, hot water, autogas, aerosol propellant, air conditioning refrigerant and backup generator applications.
-LPG for home use is typically supplied in 45kg LPG gas cylinders.
+Its is used for cooking, heating, hot water, autogas, aerosol propellant, air conditioning refrigerant and backup generator applications.
+Domestically, the most common mode of consumption is through 45 kg gas bottles.

-LPG has many additional uses for caravans, motorhomes, boats, camping and even hot air balloons.
-Business, industrial and agricultural uses for LPG include processes such as kilns, ovens, steam boilers and LPG-powered powered forklifts.
+Other uses incldue caravans, motorhomes, boats, camping and even hot air balloons.
+Business, industrial and agricultural uses for LPG include processes such as kilns, ovens, steam boilers and forklifts.

-The level of fill in the gas cylinder (LPG cylinder) comes into play when the LPG is being used, as it affects the rate of vaporisation.
-As LPG is a liquefied gas, the pressure inside the cylinder will remain the same from full until the last of the liquid LPG is vapourised, making it a consistent and reliable fuel source.
+The level of fill in the gas cylinder comes into play when the LPG is being used, as it affects the rate of vaporisation.
+As a liquefied gas, the pressure inside the cylinder will remain the same from full until the last of the liquid gas is vapourised, making it a consistent and reliable fuel source.

-There are a number of liquid petroleum gas (LPG gas) chemical formulas.
-Starting with the lowest carbon LPG chemical formula, the Ethane chemical formula is C2H6.
+There are a number of liquid petroleum gas chemical formulas.
+Starting with the lowest carbon chemical formula.
+Ethane chemical formula is C2H6.
 The LPG (propane) chemical formula is C3H8.
 Butane and Isobutane both have the same chemical formula, C4H10, as isobutane is an isomer of butane.
 Pentane (n-pentane) chemical formula is C5H12, but is only a gas over 36.1°C. Heavier hydrocarbons (pentanes plus) are liquids or waxy solids.

 LPG (propane gas) is an eco-friendly energy choice, as it is a low-carbon, low-sulphur fuel.
-LPG products result in lower carbon dioxide (CO2) emissions than other energy sources, such as coal-fired electricity.
+Its use results in lower carbon dioxide (CO2) emissions than other energy sources, such as coal-fired electricity.
 Replacing your electric hot water system with a 6-Star LPG continuous flow hot water system can reduce greenhouse gas emissions produced from your hot water use by about 75%.
-LPG can help lower greenhouse emissions during the transition to renewable energy sources.
+It also can help lower greenhouse emissions during the transition to renewable energy sources.

-If you are looking for an Australian alternative to electricity, ELGAS LPG gas supply could be the perfect energy source for you.
-Contact ELGAS for LPG for home or LPG for business.
-Our experts are on hand to answer any questions you have and will help you sort out the most cost-effective and energy-efficient LPG service for your home or business.
+If you are looking for an Australian alternative to electricity, ELGAS could be the perfect energy source for you.
+Contact ELGAS for home and or business.
+Our experts are on hand to answer any questions you have and will help you sort out the most cost-effective and energy-efficient solution for your home or business.